This is a review of some of the best watercolor pencils money can buy.

 Understanding What Makes The Best Watercolor Pencils

 If you can use colored pencils then you can definitely use watercolor pencils.
 The ability to add water to your colored pencil drawings takes your blending to a whole other level while bringing your art to life and making it feel like a watercolor painting!

 Keep in mind that you will need the type of paper that is best suited for watercolor paint as some types of paper will not absorb the water and bleeding through or wrinkling can occur on some thinner papers.
 I recommend a good watercolor paper that is thicker and can handle the excess water.

 Best Watercolor Pencils vs Colored Pencils

 As you probably already know the difference between these 2 types of mediums is one is basically paint in pencil form and the other is dry color.

 I love standard colored pencils because of the ease of blending.
 Of course, the brand of pencil plays a very important role in this.

 But watercolor can add a whole new sense of vibrancy and depth to an artist’s work.
 One of the advantages of watercolor pencils is you can use them dry or wet.
-Giving you options where standard color pencils do not.
+Gives you options where standard color pencils do not.

 On the flip side, you have to use special paper that can hold up to water being applied to the surface.

 Although I have noticed that the blending of watercolor pencils may lack some when using dry depending, once again, on the brand.
 Paper can also play a big role in this also which is a big factor if you are wanting to create a watercolor painting.

 The binding agent of this pencil dissolves in water and creates a watercolor feel.
 The trick here is to give the core enough strength to allow for some pressure without breakage while coloring.

 There are essentially just 2 different quality types.

 - Student Grade – This is the more affordable option for people just learning.
 The pigments are not as rich and generally have less pigment for moving with water.